Aleksandr Karelin

 Aleksandr Aleksandrovich Karelin (Александр Александрович Карелин; born 19 September 1967) is a Russian politician and retired athlete.

 Karelin competed in Greco-Roman wrestling, representing the Soviet Union and Russia between 1986 and 2000.
 Nicknamed the "Russian Bear", "Russian King Kong", "Alexander the Great", "The Experiment", and "The Crane from Novosibirsk", he is widely considered to be the greatest and most dominant Greco-Roman wrestler of all time.
 Karelin won gold medals at the 1988, 1992, and 1996 Olympic Games under a different flag each time (Soviet Union, Unified Team, and Russia respectively), and a silver medal at the 2000 Olympic Games.
 His wrestling record at the senior level was 887 wins and two losses, both considered controversial and both by a single point.
 Prior to his defeat to American Rulon Gardner at the 2000 Olympics finals, a point had not been scored against him in competition the previous six years.
-He went undefeated in the World Championships, having never lost a match, winning nine gold medals.
+He went undefeated in the World Championships, having never lost a match, winning nine gold medals, and he won twelve gold medals at the European Championships.
+His twelve gold medals at the world level are the most in men’s wrestling history across both freestyle and Greco-Roman disciplines.
+Karelin's thirteen total world-level medals are tied for the all-time record in men’s wrestling history, along with American wrestler Bruce Baumgartner.
 He was the national flag bearer at three consecutive Olympics: in 1988 for the Soviet Union, in 1992 for the Unified Team, and in 1996 for Russia.
-In addition to his success in wrestling, he was a sambo champion during his service in the Internal Troops, and participated in a strongman contest.

 Due to his dominance and accomplishments, he was named the greatest Greco-Roman wrestler of the 20th century by the International Federation of Associated Wrestling Styles (FILA), and is part of the class of ten inaugural inductees into the FILA International Wrestling Hall of Fame in 2003.
 In 2007, Karelin, alongside Buvaisar Saitiev, were voted the best wrestlers in the history of the sport by FILA.
 Four times he was awarded the "Golden Belt" as the best wrestler of the planet by FILA – in 1989, 1990, 1992, and 1994.

-Karelin was named a Hero of the Russian Federation in 1996.
-Karelin entered politics in 1999, being elected a deputy of the State Duma that year.
+In addition to his success in wrestling, Karelin was a sambo champion during his service in the Internal Troops and participated in a strongman contest.
+In 1999, he competed in a mixed martial arts bout, defeating Akira Maeda by unanimous decision, though the bout is seen as a work.
+He was named a Hero of the Russian Federation in 1996.
+He entered politics in 1999, being elected a deputy of the State Duma that year.
 He sat in the Duma through various convocations until 2020, when he entered the Federation Council as a senator.